-Ms. Boyd has been included in The Best Lawyers in America for the years of 2010-2016 in the field of intellectual property law, and in Who’s Who Legal for her trademark practice.
+Ms. Boyd has been included in The Best Lawyers in America since 2010 in the field of intellectual property law, and in Who’s Who Legal for her trademark practice.
 In 2016, she was recognized as one of Managing IP’s Top 250 Women in IP nationwide and invited to become a Fellow of the Litigation Counsel of America.
 Since 2013, Ms. Boyd has been recognized by Chambers USA for her IP Litigation practice.
 She was also highly ranked in the 2013 edition of World Trademark Review (WTR) 1000, a publication that annually identifies the world’s leading trademark professionals.
 In 2004, she was awarded the John C. Benson Pro Bono Award, and she was named a “Woman to Watch” by the Twin Cities Business Journal in 2002.
 In 2013, Minnesota Lawyer named Ms. Boyd as one of its “Attorneys of the Year” and Minnesota Monthly recognized her as one of "Minnesota's Best Lawyers."
-In 2014 and 2015, Minnesota Super Lawyers recognized Ms. Boyd for her work in intellectual property and intellectual property litigation.
+Since 2014, Minnesota Super Lawyers has recognized Ms. Boyd for her work in intellectual property and intellectual property litigation.
 In 2016, she was named on the Top 50 Women Minnesota Super Lawyers list by Super Lawyers.
 Ms. Boyd was also recognized as Litigation Star by Benchmark Litigation 2015 and 2016, as well as a WIPR Leader in 2017.

 She is admitted to practice in the state of Minnesota, before the U.S. Court of Appeals for the Eighth and Ninth Circuits, the U.S. Court of Appeals for the Federal Circuit, the U.S. District Court of the District of Minnesota and the U.S. Patent and Trademark Office.